 Press your sourdough pizza crust out onto a baking pan; cover it with a few overlapping butter-wrappings or a damp towel and let it rest for an hour or more.

-Coat your sourdough pizza crust first with olive-oil.
-You could have infused it with garlic, or cinnamon or some such; perhaps another time.
+Coat your sourdough pizza crust first with a spicy peppadew or olive oil.
+You could have infused it with garlic, cinnamon or some such; perhaps another time.
 Slow food, made fast is our motto; so I keep it simple.

 Add your favourite toppings and bake for 15 minutes in a hot-oven; you'll never go back to a conventional pizza crust.